Blockade runner: Axis blockade runners

 On the outbreak of war, the Royal Navy imposed a naval blockade of Germany.
-However, the fall of France provided the German occupying forces with access to the French Atlantic coast, and between 1940 and 1942, many blockade running trips succeeded in delivering cargoes of critical war supplies - especially crude rubber - through the port of Bordeaux; a trade that increased with the entry of Japan into the war in December 1941.
+The fall of France provided the German occupying forces with access to the French Atlantic coast and between 1940 and 1942, many blockade running trips succeeded in delivering cargoes of critical war supplies - especially crude rubber - through the port of Bordeaux; a trade that increased with the entry of Japan into the war in December 1941.
 Allied attempts to disrupt these operations initially had only a limited effect; as in Operation Frankton.
-From 1943, however, improved Allied air supremacy over the Bay of Biscay rendered blockade running by surface ships effectively impossible.
+From 1943 improved Allied air superiority over the Bay of Biscay rendered blockade running by surface ships effectively impossible.
 By some counts, during the war Germans sent 32 (surface) blockade runners to Japan, only 16 of them reaching their destination.
 Later in the war, most of the trade between Germany and Japan was by cargo submarine.

-A number of Italian units, interned in Spain after Italy entered in the war in June 1940, crossed the Bay of Biscay to Bordeaux, and some of them, such as Fidelitas and Eugenio C, dashed through the English Channel bound for Germany and Norway.
+Italian ships, interned in Spain after Italy entered the war in June 1940, crossed the Bay of Biscay to Bordeaux and some of them, such as Fidelitas and Eugenio C, dashed through the English Channel bound for Germany and Norway.